Skip to content

 GRADLE_ENCRYPTION_KEY Gradle configuration cache encryption Generate a random 256-bit base64 key; store in repository secrets

-Set both secrets under Settings → Secrets and variables → Actions in your GitHub repository.
+Configure these under Settings → Secrets and variables → Actions in your GitHub repository.

 Job dependencies